Sean-McRae/OAuthv1---Signing-Burp-Extension-/README.md

 Current known issues are as follows:

  • Supplied URL parameters are not signed properly thus resulting in a invalid signature.

- • No ability to disable entries
+ • No ability to disable entries.

- • Table is editable by dbl click but does not change actual data
+ • Table is editable by dbl click but does not change actual data.

- • Boolean value in Table is not representated as Checkbox
+ • Boolean value in Table is not representated as Checkbox.

+ • Clicking the 'Edit' or 'Add' buttons will create multiple windows.

 ## Usage/Examples